altMITgcm/MITgcm/doc/getting_started/getting_started.rst

    coefficients of the polynomial approximation to the knudsen formula for an ocean nonlinear equation of state.
-The ``matlab`` subdirectory contains matlab scripts for reading model output directly into matlab. ``scripts`` contains C-shell post-processing scripts for joining processor-based and tiled-based model output.
-The subdirectory exch2 contains the code needed for the exch2 package to work with different combinations of domain decompositions.
+The ``matlab`` subdirectory contains matlab scripts for reading model output directly into matlab.
+The subdirectory ``python`` contains similar routines for python.
+   ``scripts`` contains C-shell post-processing scripts for joining processor-based and tiled-based model output.
+   The subdirectory ``exch2`` contains the code needed for the exch2 package to work with different combinations of domain decompositions.

 -  ``verification``: this directory contains the model examples.
 See